-Equity vs. equality: a DEIB expert explains the difference
+Equity vs. equality: A DEIB expert explains the difference

 Cartoon image of a woman who uses a wheelchair learning about the difference between equity vs equality